ncsa/MayomicsVC/README.md

 <details>
  <summary>
- Real-time logging and monitoring, data provenance tracking
+  <b> Real-time logging and monitoring, data provenance tracking </b>: Good system for logging and monitoring progress of jobs
  </summary>

-The workflow should have a good system for logging and monitoring progress of the jobs.
 At any moment during the run, the analyst should be able to assess:

 * Stage of the workflow is running for every sample batch